fniessink/next-action/README.md

 The next action is determined using priority.
 Creation date is considered after priority, with older tasks getting precedence over newer tasks.

-Completed tasks (`x This is a completed task`) and tasks with a creation date in the future (`9999-01-01 Start preparing for five-digit years`) are not considered when determining the next action.
+Completed tasks (<del>`x This is a completed task`</del>) and tasks with a creation date in the future (`9999-01-01 Start preparing for five-digit years`) are not considered when determining the next action.

 ### Limit next actions